MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-Reconciliation.md

 ---
 # GST Reconciliation

+This topic explains the setups and process of GST reconciliation.

 ## Overview

 - Line wise details of all invoices, supplementary invoices, debit notes and credit notes issued by a vendor or supplier towards Outward supplies made during a month shall be reported in GSTR-1 by 10th of the succeeding month.